 While the field of UXR has existed for a while now, there still seems to be some confusion surrounding what exactly sets it apart from other forms of research.
-It can be difficult to differentiate it from other types of research that, like UX research, measure and evaluate user needs, behaviors, and preferences.
+It can be difficult to differentiate it from other types of research that, like UX research (user experience research), measure and evaluate user needs, behaviors, and preferences.
 One form of research that often gets confused for being UX research is market research.
 While they are similar, they are very different in their approach, goals, analysis, and implementation.
 It is also about the kinds of questions you are asking, and the kinds of answers you are hoping to get by conducting your research.[Read More]

 User experience seeks to be able to capture the accurate experience of the user, but it is critical to consider if we are truly being inclusive when it comes to including all users in that collective experience.
 Inclusivity in UX means helping to develop and/or improve products that can serve as many people as possible.
 It means that all users, including those with diverse characteristics, are all able to use the product and feel included in the collective user experience that is being captured surrounding a product.
 The reality is we are currently designing, studying and testing products that will be used by millions of people- and it is important to make sure that all potential users can feel included, and validated, in the shared user experience.

 Surveys are often regarded as being easy ways of collecting large amounts of data.
 You put together your questions, design your survey and boom- it can be distributed and accessed online by hundreds upon thousands of participants.
 While it seems easy enough, there is actually a great deal of design thinking that goes into the creation of a well-designed and efficient survey.
 In order to make sure that once your survey goes live you generate the best possible results, there requires a hefty amount of thought, design and care that goes into the construction of a survey.
 A bad survey design can lead to bad data through causing participants to be unsure of how to answer questions, or not providing enough options to accurately capture the participants true experience.[Read More]